AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 files even though they belong to units of interest.

 This option can appear multiple times on the command line.
-Each occurrence expects a single arguments which is either the name of a source file to ignore, or a :term:`@listfile argument` that cotains a list of such file names.
+Each occurrence expects a single argument which is either a globbing pattern for the name of source file to ignore, or a :term:`@listfile argument` that contains a list of such patterns.

 For instance, consider the spec and body for the ``Ops`` unit (``ops.ads`` an ``ops.adb``) with the body containing a subunit subprogram ``Ops.Test``